zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 .. warning::

     Old drivers (< 0.3 ) for Zurich Instruments devices should be deleted before using the zhinst-labber CLI.
-Drivers already generated with this script are not affected by this.
+Drivers already generated with the zhinst-labber CLI are not affected by this.

 .. note::